Testing

 }

-// Expect the navigation to be rendered.
+// Expect the page name to be set correctly.

 }